-It should also be noted that the next higher number will be given to the reexamination proceeding for which the reexamination certificate is issued, regardless of whether the proceeding is an ex parte reexamination or an inter partes reexamination proceeding.
+The next higher number will be given to the reexamination proceeding for which the reexamination certificate is issued, regardless of whether the proceeding is an ex parte reexamination ordered under 35 U.S.C.
+304 or 35 U.S.C.
+257, or an inter partes reexamination proceeding.

 See MPEP § 901.04(a) for a complete list of the kind codes used by the United States Patent and Trademark Office.

 The certificate denotes the date the certificate was issued at INID code (see MPEP § 901.04).
-The title, name of inventor, international and U.S. classification, the abstract, and the list of prior art documents appear at their respective INID code designations, much the same as is presently done in utility patents.
+The title, name of inventor, the current classification, the abstract, and the notice regarding the list of prior art documents appear at their respective INID code designations, much the same as is presently done in utility patents.

 The primary differences, other than as indicated above, are:

 - (A) The filing date and number of the request is preceded by “Reexamination Request if the reexamination was ordered under 35 U.S.C.
 304, and “Supplemental Examination Request” if the reexamination was ordered under 35 U.S.C.
 257 (the control number of the supplemental examination request, which is also the control number of the supplemental examination proceeding, is identical to the control number of the reexamination proceeding ordered as a result of the supplemental examination proceeding).